slaclab/rtems-init/README.md

 ## Boot Process

 Boot parameters are supplied by two sources: NVRAM and DHCP.
+Parameters are set in the environment and at the bspcmdline by netboot.

+* rc.lua is executed at boot, if it exists

 ## Supported BSPs